We may earn revenue from the products available on this page and participate in affiliate programs.

 When walking through the hypnotizing halls of IKEA, it’s easy to lose sight not only of your original shopping list but the long history behind the visionary Swedish company.
 It was formed in 1948, after World War II, around the then innovative model of canceling out the middleman to keep well-designed furniture attainable.
 (If you’re a nerd like us, you should probably hop on over to the digital IKEA Museum for more fun facts and PDFs of every single catalog.)

 Since then, IKEA has commissioned renowned designers like Joe Columbo and Vico Magistretti, and more recently Ilse Crawford and Sabine Marcelis.
 While we continue to reap the benefits of designs like the circa-1984 Ivar storage system and circa-1979 Billy bookcase, there have, of course, been some discontinued lines over the past 75 years.
 But we’re not sure why—those no-longer-with-us items are as cool and funky as it gets.
-Among the easiest to find have been in the lighting category, at none other than Etsy.
+Among the easiest to find have been in the lighting category, on none other than Etsy.

 Particularly covetable vintage IKEA lamps that you can buy right now span funky ’80s to ’90s Memphis styles, but be warned: You are about to enter a glorious online shopping hole that may be difficult to find a way out of.
 (A word to the wise: Take note of the outlet type; adapters may be needed for European plugs.)